YuukiAS/Save-Oasis/README.md

 # VG100_Project1
-Project1 -- A breakout game
+Project1 -- A breakout game powered by Team Clover

 Version 0.1 Some new objects